Treatment of Liver Cancer, by Stage

 Advanced liver cancer has spread either to the lymph nodes or to other organs.
 Because these cancers are widespread, they cannot be treated with surgery.

-If your liver is functioning well enough (Child-Pugh class A or B), the targeted therapy drug sorafenib may help control the growth of the cancer for a time and may help you live longer.
+If your liver is functioning well enough (Child-Pugh class A or B), the targeted therapy drug sorafenib (Nexavar) may help control the growth of the cancer for a time and may help you live longer.
+If this drug is no longer working, the targeted drug regorafenib (Stivarga) might be helpful.

 As with localized unresectable liver cancer, clinical trials of targeted therapies, new approaches to chemotherapy (new drugs and ways to deliver chemotherapy), new forms of radiation therapy, and other new treatments may help you.
 These clinical trials are also important for improving the outcome for future patients.